leejarvis/slop/README.md

   banner 'Usage: foo.rb [options]'

   on 'name=', 'Your name'
-  on 'p', 'password', 'An optional password', argument: :optional on 'v', 'verbose', 'Enable verbose mode' end
+  on 'p', 'password', 'An optional password', optional_argument: true on 'v', 'verbose', 'Enable verbose mode' end